kevinchannon/typed/readme.md

 ```
 using id_type = id< _base_type, Id_T >;
 ```
-where the `_base_type` is whatever the first template argument to `identifiable_mixin` is and `Id_T` is the underlying ID type, `Button` and `int`, respectively, in the example above.
+where the `_base_type` is whatever the first template argument to `identifiable` is and `Id_T` is the underlying ID type, `Button` and `int`, respectively, in the example above.
 The type of the ID can be anything that's comparable.
 So, it could be an `int`, as above, or a `float`, if you were a bit mad, or a `std:string`, or `GUID`, or you could define your own comparable type, like a serial number, or something.

 Once you've mixed-in the identifiable type, then you can do something like:
 ```